aggresivveqq/infrastructure-migration/README.md

 ## What You Will Find Here

-This repository documents **infrastructure-level migrations** across common platform components, including:
+This repository documents **infrastructure-level migrations** across common platform components and what i did!

-- Messaging systems
-- Databases
-- Search and analytics platforms
-- Supporting infrastructure services

-Each scenario is written as a **production runbook**, not a tutorial.

 ---
 ## Repository Structure